spandanaerukull/ansible-roboshop-roles/roles/readme.md

 # Ansible roles #
-ansible roles is a dry principle we can reuse it multiple time
+ansible roles is a proper directory structure to write ansible playbooks, we can reuse roles.

 # What is an Ansible Role? #